avetica/moodle-availability_coursepayment/README.md

 ====================

 See version control for the complete history.
 Major changes in this version will be listed below.

+2020012800 - Moodle 3.9 support implemented, only supports PHP 7.2 and higher.

 2020010200 - Moodle 3.8 support implemented.